macroing/OpenRC/README.md

 GDT OpenCL (v.
 0.1-beta)
 ========================
 GDT OpenCL is not a binding for OpenCL.
 It's a simple program for testing various graphics algorithms using a library called Aparapi, which in turn is a binding for OpenCL.
+GDT stands for Game Development Tools.

 ![alt text](https://github.com/macroing/GDT-OpenCL/blob/master/images/OpenCL_RayCaster_3.png "Ray Caster")